 Verification is the process by which schools review student financial aid applications for accuracy.
 Institutions that participate in Federal Title IV aid programs are required to perform verification on a selection of predetermined students.
 Verification is done by collecting the documents the student used to complete the FAFSA and comparing them with the information the student provided on the FAFSA.
 You will not be able to receive financial aid until the verification process is complete.
 To receive maximum consideration for aid such as grants and/or work study, turn in all documents as quickly as possible.

 If the student or parents file a tax extension, the student can tentatively be awarded.
 We are required to disburse aid on a tax extension.
-Until the tax returns are filed, and the student and parent must do one of the following:
+Until the tax returns are filed, and the student and parent must:

 - Provide a copy of the Tax Transcript from the IRS to the financial aid office.